vhsanche/local-kube/README.md

 # Local registry
 This K8s cluster has local registry support.
-Tag your image as localhost:5000/<image_name> and push as follows:
+Tag your image as localhost:5000/<image_name> and push it as follows:
 ```bash
 docker push localhost:5000/<image_name>
 ```